Aryetis/Obenkyobo/Readme.md

 You can setup a very basic Kobo dev environment by following the <a href="https://github.com/koreader/koxtoolchain">koxtoolchain instructions</a> and work your way from here by cross-compiling qt for ARM and the QTPA kobo platform plugin

-Or you can go the "easy" route and use @Rain92 <a href="https://github.com/Rain92/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a> to setup everything "libs, Qt binaries, deployment scripts".
+Or you can go the "easy" route and use @Rain92's <a href="https://github.com/Rain92/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a> to setup everything "libs, Qt binaries, deployment scripts".

+Once you've got your arm QtBinaries, copy its folder (with necessaries additional libs) to `OtherFiles/Dependencies`

-For Obenkyobo to work you'll also need to compile and install <a href="https://github.com/Rain92/qt5-kobo-platform-plugin">qt5-kobo-platform-plugin</a> copy the produced libkobo.so on your erear to the [QtBinaries]/plugins/platforms folder.
+For Obenkyobo to work you'll also have to compile <a href="https://github.com/Rain92/qt5-kobo-platform-plugin">qt5-kobo-platform-plugin</a> and copy the produced `libkobo.so` to `OtherFiles/Dependencies/[QtBinaries]/plugins/platforms` folder.

 You'll probably run along some troubles, so to save you some time here's the tldr version from the <a href="https://discord.com/channels/793941135419506728/796445063127236648/897503681275129876">discord discussion</a>